 Section 2. - Budget

 The Executive Director shall be responsible for submitting a tentative annual budget for the operation of the Trust to the Members of the Trust at or before the May meeting for adoption by the Trust.
-The Trust must submit a certified budget to the Board of County Commissioners no later than July 1.
+The Trust shall submit a certified budget to the Board of County Commissioners no later than July 1.

 Section 3. - Committees